Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

     gitlab_var_value: "{{ <a gitlab variable value> }}" # specify a gitlab variable value to be created
 ```

+#### "ensure-project"
-"ensure-project" task creates a project under a group if not exists
+This task creates a project under a group if not exists

 ```yaml
 - include_role: